Pece17/IoTBeacon/README.md

 - Display

-## Operating system on Rasperry Pis
+## Operating system on Raspberry Pis

 - installed Raspbian using MicroSD card with pre-installed NOOBS (New Out Of Box Software)
 - Raspbian version 10 (buster)

-## Creating a new sudo user on Rasperry Pis
+## Creating new sudo users on Raspberry Pis

 Rasbian has a default user "pi".
 For safety reasons we replaced pi with a new user: